weilandia/coding-for-managers/rails-3/lecture-notes.md

     end
   end
 ```

-This will finally ensure that the post is associated with the user creating it.
+This will ensure that each post is associated with the user that created it.
+There are other ways of creating a post with the user_id attached, but the above method is the most straight forward.

 Homework: [Add permissiong/authorization to your app using cancancan](../authorization)